-For these and other reasons above, we don’t see that ABA can be redeemed or re-branded: it should just be relegated to the dustbin of failed psychiatric approaches.
+Some of us have been asked if we support “the good ABA”.
+But from the perspective of neurodiversity, there is no good ABA.
+ABA cannot be redeemed or re-branded: it should just be de-funded and banned.
 And the sooner the better.
 It is heartbreaking to think of the many useful services and accommodations that have been neglected due to our province’s over-focus on ABA.

 Alternatives to ABA

 What are the positive alternatives to the negative ABA cycle we’ve been experiencing in our province?
 Here is a brief look.